PickYourOwn.org

 • Not thick enough?
 Just let it cook some more, with the lid off so the steam can escape!

-Fill them to within 1/4 inch of the top, wipe any spilled apple butter of the top, seat the lid and tighten the ring around them.
+Fill the jars to within 1/4-inch of the top, wipe any spilled apple butter of the top, seat the lid and tighten the ring around them.

 Recommended process time for Apple Butter in a boiling-water canner.